Skip to content

 Ingredients:

-2 mugs water (or 1 mug water and one coconut milk if you prefer more flavour)
+2 mugs water (or 1 mug water and 1 tomato sauce or coconut milk if you prefer more flavour)

 1 small red chilli, deseeded and halved lengthways (optional)